 FSAE began in the United States of America in 1979 when a professor of engineering saw the benefits of challenging his students to design and build an “Open-wheel” race car.View

-Melbourne University Racing currently has 34 Senior team members, overseeing 9 sub-systems across 2 cars, as well over 60 Junior support staff.View
+Melbourne University Racing in 2022 is comprised of 36 Senior team members, overseeing 9 sub-systems across our autonomous and electric race vehicle, as well over 80 Junior support staff.View

 MUR Motorsports provides a medium for highly motivated and intelligent engineering students to work together to solve a complex problem.View